eddyluursema/modeltrain/DR4018/DR4018_mixedswitchsignals_preset1/README.md

 144|2|Deactivate adres 1 output port 2 on
 147|4|Activate adres 2 output port 3 on
 150|8|Deactivate adres 2 output port 4 on
+153|0|No output on activate 3rd adress
+159|0|No output on activate 4th adress

 **⚠️CV 47 must always be the first CV to set.
 The other CV values are changes on preset 1**